World War II by country: Danzig

-great Poland an ultimatum demanding control of the city, provoking the Danzig crisis and the invasion of Poland on 1 September.
-The city-state aided Nazi Germany during the invasion.
-The Free City of Danzig Police and militia fought in the Battle of Westerplatte and the attack on the Polish post office in Danzig.
-After the Polish campaign, Danzig was annexed to Germany.
-The Nazis subjected Danzig's Jewish and Polish minorities to the violence of the Holocaust and the Nazi crimes against the Polish nation.
-The Red Army occupied Danzig on 30 March 1945 and expelled its Germans; an estimated 290,800 had fled or been expelled from the city by 1950.
-Gdańsk became part of Poland after the war.
+On 30 August 1939, Germany gave Poland an ultimatum demanding control of the city, provoking the Danzig crisis and the invasion of Poland on 1 September.
+The city-state aided Nazi Germany during the invasion and then was annexed to Germany and lost its independent role.

 Denmark

 Headquarters of the Schalburg Corps, a Danish SS unit, in Copenhagen after 1943.

 Denmark officially remained neutral from the outbreak of the war.
 Germany invaded without declaration of war as part of Operation Weserübung on 9 April 1940, and overwhelmed Denmark in a few hours of fighting.

 The Danish government remained in office in Copenhagen until 1943 and signed the Anti-Comintern Pact.
 On 29 August 1943, the government resigned and dissolved, as a response to German demands for more concessions.
 Denmark was now under German military occupation.
 Civil affairs were handled by SS-general Werner Best.

 On 4 May 1945, German forces in Denmark surrendered to the British army.
 Since the German commander of the eastern island of Bornholm refused to surrender to the Soviet Union, two local towns were bombed and the garrison forced to surrender.
 Bornholm remained under Soviet control until 1946.